1. Websites covered

-SingleOps’s Web sites may contain links to other Web sites.
-The information practices or the content of such other Web sites is governed by the privacy statements of such other Web sites.
-The Company encourages you to review the privacy statements of other Web sites to understand their information practices.
+SingleOps’s websites may contain links to other websites.
+The information practices or the content of such other websites is governed by the privacy policies of such other websites.
+SingleOps encourages you to review the privacy policies of other websites to understand their information practices.

 2. Information collected

-When expressing an interest in obtaining additional information about the Services or registering to use the Services, SingleOps requires you to provide the Company with personal contact information, such as name, company name, address, phone number, and email address (“Required Contact Information”).
-When purchasing the Services, SingleOps may require you to provide the Company with financial qualification and billing information, such as billing name and address, credit card number, and the number of employees within the organization that will be using the Services (“Billing Information”).
-SingleOps may also ask you to provide additional information, such as company annual revenues, number of employees, or industry (“Optional Information”).
-Required Contact Information, Billing Information, Optional Information and information collected through use of the Services are referred to collectively as “Data About SingleOps Customers”, or in the case of Attendees, “Data About SingleOps Attendees”.
+When expressing an interest in obtaining additional information about the Services or registering to use the Services, SingleOps requires you to provide SingleOps with personal contact information, such as name, company name, address, phone number, and email address (“Required Contact Information”).
+When purchasing the Services, SingleOps requires you to provide billing information, such as billing name and address, credit card number, and the number of employees within the organization that will be using the Services (“Billing Information”).
+SingleOps may also ask you to provide additional information related to financial qualification, such as company annual revenues, number of employees, or industry (“Optional Information”).
+Required Contact Information, Billing Information, Optional Information and information collected through use of the Services are referred to collectively as “Customer Data” in the case of Customers, or in the case of Attendees, “Attendee Data.”

 3. Use of information collected

-The Company also uses Data About SingleOps Attendees to plan and host corporate events, host online forums and social networks in which event attendees may participate, and to populate online profiles for Attendees on the Company’s Web sites.
-Additional information on the Company’s privacy practices with respect to Data About SingleOps Attendees may be found in additional privacy statements on the event Web sites, as the case may be.
+SingleOps uses Attendee Data to plan and host corporate events, host online forums and social networks in which event attendees may participate, and to populate online profiles for Attendees on SingleOps’s websites.
+Additional information on SingleOps’s privacy practices with respect to Attendee Data may be found in additional privacy policies on the event websites, as the case may be.

-The Company may also use Data About SingleOps Customers and Data About SingleOps Attendees for marketing purposes.
-For example, the Company may use information you provide to contact you to further discuss your interest in the Services and to send you information regarding the Company, its affiliates, and its partners, such as information about promotions or events.
-Other marketing purposes may include using Data About SingleOps Customers in aggregate, which would not be personally identifiable, but rather general metrics about all or a segment of SingleOps Customers.
+SingleOps may also use Customer Data and Attendee Data for marketing purposes.
+For example, SingleOps may use contact information of Customer to contact the Customer to further discuss your interest in the Services and to send you information regarding SingleOps, its affiliates, and its partners, such as information about promotions or events.
+Other marketing purposes may include using Customer Data in the aggregate, which would not be personally identifiable, but rather general metrics about all or a segment of SingleOps Customers.

-SingleOps uses credit card information solely to check the financial qualifications and collect payment from prospective Customers and Attendees, and if authorized by Customer, by Customer’s Clients.
+SingleOps uses credit card information to collect payment from Customers and Attendees, and if authorized by Customer, by Customer’s Clients.

-SingleOps uses Web beacons alone or in conjunction with cookies to compile information about Customers and Visitors’ usage of the Company’s Web sites and interaction with emails from the Company.
-Web beacons are clear electronic images that can recognize certain types of information on your computer, such as cookies, when you viewed a particular Web site tied to the Web beacon, and a description of a Web site tied to the Web beacon.
-For example, SingleOps may place Web beacons in marketing emails that notify the Company when you click on a link in the email that directs you to one of the Company’s Web sites.
-SingleOps uses Web beacons to operate and improve the Company’s Web sites and email communications.
+SingleOps uses Web beacons alone or in conjunction with cookies to compile information about Customers’ and Visitors’ usage of SingleOps’s websites and interactions with emails from SingleOps.
+For example, SingleOps may place Web beacons in marketing emails that notify SingleOps when you click on a link in the email that directs you to one of SingleOps’s websites.
+SingleOps uses Web beacons to operate and improve SingleOps’s websites and email communications.

 5. Public forums, refer a friend, and customer testimonials

-SingleOps may provide bulletin boards, blogs, or chat rooms on the Company’s Web sites.
+SingleOps may provide bulletin boards, blogs, or chat rooms on SingleOps’s websites.
 Any personal information you choose to submit in such a forum may be read, collected, or used by others who visit these forums, and may be used to send you unsolicited messages.
 SingleOps is not responsible for the personal information you choose to submit in these forums.

-Customers and Visitors may elect to use the Company’s referral program to inform friends about the Company’s Web sites.
-When using the referral program, the Company requests the friend’s name and email address.
-SingleOps will automatically send the friend a one-time email inviting him or her to visit the Company’s Web sites.
-SingleOps does not store this information.
+Customers and Visitors may elect to use SingleOps’s referral program to inform friends about SingleOps’s websites.
+When using the referral program, SingleOps requests the friend’s name and email address.
+SingleOps will automatically send the friend a one-time email inviting the recipient to visit SingleOps’s websites.

-SingleOps posts a list of Customers and testimonials on the Company’s Web sites that contain information such as Customer names and titles.
-SingleOps obtains the consent of each Customer prior to posting any information on such a list or posting testimonials.
+SingleOps posts a list of Customers and testimonials on SingleOps’s websites that contain information such as Customer names and titles.
+SingleOps obtains the consent of each Customer prior to posting any Customer information or testimonials.

 6. Sharing of information collected

-SingleOps may share Data About SingleOps Customers and Data About SingleOps Attendees with the Company’s contracted service providers so that these service providers can provide services on our behalf, including without limitation our payment processors, technology providers, and professional advisors.
-SingleOps may also share Data About SingleOps Customers with the Company’s service providers to ensure the quality of information provided.
-Unless described in this Privacy Statement, SingleOps does not share, sell, rent, or trade any information with third parties for their promotional purposes.
+SingleOps may share Customer Data and Attendee Data with SingleOps’s contracted service providers so that these service providers can provide services on our behalf, including without limitation our payment processors, technology providers, and professional advisors.
+SingleOps may also share Customer Data with SingleOps’s service providers to ensure the quality of information provided.

-The Company may share Data About SingleOps Customers with other companies in order to work with them, including affiliates of the SingleOps corporate group.
-For example, the Company may need to share Data About SingleOps Customers for customer relationship management purposes.
+SingleOps may share Customer Data with other companies in order to work with them, including affiliates of the SingleOps corporate group.
+For example, SingleOps may need to share Customer Data for customer relationship management purposes.

 From time to time, SingleOps may partner with other companies to jointly offer products or services.
-If you purchase or specifically express interest in a jointly-offered product or service from SingleOps, the Company may share Data About SingleOps Customers collected in connection with your purchase or expression of interest with our joint promotion partner(s).
+If you purchase or specifically express interest in a jointly-offered product or service from SingleOps, SingleOps may share Customer Data collected in connection with your purchase or expression of interest with our joint promotion partner(s).

-SingleOps does not control our business partners’ use of the Data About SingleOps Customers we collect, and their use of the information will be in accordance with their own privacy policies.
-If you do not wish for your information to be shared in this manner, you may opt not to purchase or specifically express interest in a jointly offered product or service.
+SingleOps does not control our business partners’ use of the Customer Data we collect, and their use of the information will be in accordance with their own privacy policies.
+If you do not wish for your information to be shared in this manner, you may opt not to purchase or express interest in a jointly offered product or service.